florianpircher/Anchor-Annotations/README.md

 Select the *Case insensitive* setting to perform these text replacements regardless of capitalization.
 For example, with this setting selected and “top” mapping to “↑”, `TopLeft` would appear as `↑Left`.

+User defaults keys: `AnchorAnnotationsAbbreviations` (dictionary with text patterns as keys and replacement strings as values); `AnchorAnnotationsAbbreviationsAreCaseInsensitive` (Boolean)

 ### Special Colors

 In the *Special Colors* section you can define colors deviating from the main anchor color.
 Add an entry and write the full name of an anchor in the *Anchor Name* column.
 In the *Color* column, pick the color for anchors with this name.

+User defaults key: `kNameColorsKey` (dictionary with anchor names as keys and color ids like for the *Colors* setting as values)

 ## Licenses